Hybrid Task and Motion Planning with Reactive Collision Handling for Multi-Robot Disassembly of Complex Products: Application to EV Batteries: Task-and-motion planning (TAMP)

 \paragraph{\textit{Collision Perception}} Collision detection is handled through the Flexible Collision Library (FCL) within a MoveIt Planning Scene.
 All collision objects, including the two robots (from their URDFs) and the environment, are monitored in real time.

 \textsc{Robot-to-Robot Collisions:} MoveIt’s Allowed Collision Matrix (ACM) is used to encode feasible body interactions.
 Since dual-robot systems require bidirectional awareness, we employ a digital twin strategy: each URDF embeds a replica of the other robot (Fig.~\ref{URDF}), enabling independent but coordinated collision checking.
-The ACM is further refined by excluding irrelevant body pairs to reduce computational load. \textsc{Environment Collisions:} An Intel RealSense depth camera provides dynamic 3D workspace perception via MoveIt’s Occupancy Map Updater, which converts depth data into a voxel-based OctoMap with 0.03 m resolution.
+The ACM is further refined by excluding irrelevant body pairs to reduce computational load. \textsc{Environment Collisions:} An Intel RealSense depth camera provides dynamic 3D workspace perception via MoveIt’s Occupancy Map Updater, which converts depth data into a voxel-based OctoMap with 0.03~m resolution.
 This OctoMap is broadcast to both robots’ planning scenes, allowing each to reason about environmental constraints in real time.
-Due to the computational demands of maintaining two planning scenes, the maximum achievable update rate is $\sim$10 Hz.
+Due to the computational demands of maintaining two planning scenes, the maximum achievable update rate is $\sim$10~Hz.

-A safety threshold $\varepsilon = 0.15$ m is defined to detect near-collisions, with violations triggering reactive adjustments to increase separation.
-This threshold is operator-tunable, balancing clearance and efficiency.
+A safety threshold $\varepsilon = 0.15$~m is defined to detect near-collisions, with violations triggering reactive adjustments to increase separation.
+This corresponds to five OctoMap voxels and was chosen as a conservative early-warning margin that provides reaction distance at the available update rate while avoiding excessive false triggers.
 Limiting collision checks to distances $\leq \varepsilon$ reduces planning complexity.
 When a proximity violation is detected, FCL returns 3D contact points between objects, which are visualised in RViz (\texttt{visualization\_msgs/MarkerArray}) as shown in Fig. \ref{fig:active_collision_avoidance}.

 \paragraph{\textit{Collision Avoidance}} Collision avoidance is implemented through a dedicated \texttt{avoid\_collision()} routine, enabling both robots to adapt dynamically to near-collisions in real time.
 The approach employs a velocity vector steering strategy in $SO(3)$, where the robot’s tool velocity vector $\vec{\mathbf{v}}$ is reoriented when a collision vector $\vec{\mathbf{c}} = \sum_{n=1}^{N}\vec{c_n}$ (aggregated from detected near-collisions) indicates a potential obstacle (Fig.~\ref{fig:active_collision_avoidance}).
 The steering axis is computed as $\vec{\mathbf{k}} = \vec{\mathbf{c}} \times \vec{\mathbf{v}}$, and Rodrigues’ rotation formula is applied to yield a rotated velocity vector $\vec{\mathbf{v}}_{\text{rot}}$.